-Pinakbet Tagalog recipe is a Filipino vegetable dish made with mixed vegetables, pork and shrimp flavored with shrimp paste or bagoong alamang.
+Pinakbet Tagalog recipe also known as pakbet is a Filipino vegetable dish made with mixed vegetables, pork, shrimp and flavored with shrimp paste or bagoong alamang.

 This pinakbet recipe is a variation of the Ilocano Pinakbet that uses fermented salted anchovies called bagoong monamon.

 This Filipino vegetable dish is by far one of the easiest to make yet delicious and healthy but requires some cutting.
 Cut all the vegetables same sizes so they cook evenly.

 Aside from shrimp paste, adding pork and shrimp adds so much flavor to pinakbet.
 While cooking, it releases its juice that makes this dish tastier.

 Some people use lechon kawali instead of regular pork.
 It is delicious but that would be an extra step.

 You can use pork belly but if health conscious, use a leaner cut like pork shoulder and trim some of the fat.

 I used to buy a whole piece of pork and slice it, but my mom suggested to try using ground pork.
 Yeah, it is much flavorful and saves me some time.

 Since then, I've been using ground pork whenever I cook soup or vegetables.

 Pinakbet Tagalog can be a meal in itself but of course it is scrumptious with rice drizzled with its sauce.